-Human resources policies are detailed in the staff handbook provided to staff and communicated to them on the group's intranet.
+Human resources policies are detailed in the staff handbook and communicated to them on the group's intranet.
 In light of aligning the current standards, the staff handbook is reviewed regularly.
 The policies deal with matters including recruitment, salary adjustments and promotions, working hours, rest periods, benefits and welfare.
 In pursuit of a harmonious workplace, an Equal Opportunities Policy is in place to support the building of a working environment that values diversity and inclusion, free from any kind of discriminations including gender, age, disability, family status, race or sexual orientation.
+During the year, a major subsidiary had garnered the Equal Opportunity Employer Award for the Gender Equality Category.